alex6H/RefugeeCampShelterDetection-YOLOv8/README.md

 pip install ultralytics sahi jupyter opencv-python pillow numpy matplotlib

 # Download the pre-trained models
-# Models should be in the repository: best.pt and best.onnx
+# Models should be in the repository: best.pt
 ```

 ## Quick Start with QGIS